 - You can show that your course, qualification or degree can lead to an increase in income within your current employment

-For example; if you’re working in a full time role and study part time with a course in direct connection to your employment, you may be able to claim relevant tax deductions.
+For example; if you work in a full time role and study a course part time that’s directly connected to your employment, you may be able to claim the expenses related to that course as uni student tax deductions.

 If the course you’re undertaking as a student is pre-graduate and either to change industries or enter a new one, expenses related to studying won’t be eligible.

-If you meet one of the four criteria above, then there are a range of uni student tax deductions you might be able to claim.
+If you meet one of the four criteria above, then there are a range of deductions you might be able to claim.

 - Course/tuition fees (Not including HECS/HELP)